Rate Limits

 You have:

-So if the low-code function ends up accumulating 8 automation runs, you'll have a total of 10 automation runs every time this sequence is activated.
+So in this example, you'll have a total of 2 automation runs plus a measure of low-code usage every time this sequence is activated.

 Automation Runs Limits